 See you guys in a few days!

-A woman with an empty expression, lifeless eyes, and somber face stared at the screen before her with nothing but sorrow.
+A woman with an empty expression, lifeless eyes, and a somber face stared at the screen before her with nothing but sorrow.
 Soon everything would end for her.
-The dream of happiness was long gone and for her.
+The dream of happiness was long gone for her.
 There was no need for her to continue living like this.
-So with a sigh, she decided to just finish her work.
-Hopefully, she won't endure more of the hellish life she has.
+So with a sigh, she decided just to finish her work. and hopefully, she won't endure more of the hellish life she was living.

-The paid was not worth the suffering.
+The pay was not worth the suffering.
 Nothing was worth the treatment she endured daily.
 But then again, she was alone now.
 None would help her out.

-"Miss Satoru, I need to reports of floor nine," the woman shuddered when her boss called her.
+"Miss Satoru, I need to report on floor nine," the woman shuddered when her boss called her.

 "Yes, sir.
 Right away."